openwisp/openwisp-notifications/README.rst

     # tests for the sample app
     SAMPLE_APP=1 ./runtests.py

+    # If you running tests on PROD environment
+    ./runtests.py --exclude skip_prod

 When running the last line of the previous example, the environment variable ``SAMPLE_APP`` activates the sample app in ``/tests/openwisp2/`` which is a simple django app that extends ``openwisp-notifications`` with the sole purpose of testing its extensibility, for more information regarding this concept,